 Koh Phangan Motorbike Rentals

 Automatic motorbikes are a popular choice for most tourists.
-They are easy to drive and all have plenty of space at your feet to hold any shopping bags you may acquire whilst out and about.
-Semi-automatic bikes, on the other hand, seem to be a favourite for those visiting Koh Phangan who have previous experience of riding motorbikes.
+They are easy to drive and all have plenty of space to hold any shopping bags you may acquire whilst out.
+While semi-automatic bikes seem to be a favourite for those visiting Koh Phangan who have previous experience of riding motorbikes.

 We really only recommend you rent a motorbike for getting around Koh Phangan if you have experience riding motorbikes.
 As you travel around the island sightseeing, you may notice the occasional person with bandages on their knees, ankles, elbows or hands.
 This is famously called a ‘Koh Phangan tattoo’.
 Unfortunately, at some point it is highly likely that this person has had a motorbike accident.
 Don’t be one of these unlucky souls!

 Gasoline is cheap here.
 It’ll cost you between 140-200 THB to fill your motorbike fuel tank.
 A full tank will last you absolutely ages too.
 If you discover you have a flat tyre and need either air or to repair a puncture, simply walk your bike to the nearest repair shop and they’ll offer you free air or replace a tyre’s inner tube for around 150 THB – 200 THB.
 There are repair shops scattered all over Koh Phangan, every couple of kilometres.